marcelsan/PathTracer/README.md

 # PathTracer

 This project was fully written in C++11 late 2015 to Graphics Computer course at CIn UFPE.
-It is my first implementation of the Path Tracing global ilumination algorithm.
+It is my first implementation of the Path Tracing global illumination algorithm.

 ### Features ###